-- 19.2.1 Databases, registries (data banks) and repositories (tissue banks) all involve the collection of information and/or biological specimens over time. - 19.2.2 Databases, registries and repositories may be created for research, diagnostic or clinical purposes or any combination of the above-mentioned. - 19.2.3 With advances in molecular techniques and information technology, data and tissue banks constitute a valuable resource for researchers to address questions extending far beyond those envisaged when the data and/or specimens were first collected. - 19.2.4 To ensure that participants' privacy and confidentiality are protected, databases, registries and repositories must develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens. - 19.2.5 Note: data banks, registries and tissue banks are all considered 'repositories' for ethical and regulatory purposes.
-Any reference to repositories in this policy applies equally to data banks, registries and tissue banks. - 19.2.6 When information and/or specimens are provided to researchers outside the UFS Faculty of Health Sciences and its affiliates, use of the data and/or specimens must comply with any additional requirements of the recipient institution and its Institutional Review Board.
+- 19.3.1 Databases, registries and repositories (tissue banks) all involve the collection of information and/or biological specimens over time. - 19.3.2 Databases, registries and repositories may be created for research, diagnostic or clinical/operational purposes or any combination of the above-mentioned. - 19.3.3 With advances in molecular techniques and information technology, data and tissue banks constitute a valuable resource for researchers to address questions extending far beyond those envisaged when the data and/or specimens were first collected. - 19.3.4 Data management: To ensure that participants' privacy and confidentiality are protected, databases, registries and repositories must develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens. - 19.3.5 Material transfer Agreements: When information and/or specimens are provided to researchers outside the UFS Faculty of Health Sciences and its affiliates, use of the data and/or specimens must comply with any additional requirements of the recipient institution and its Institutional Review Board.
 Likewise, the recipient institution must agree to comply with all terms stipulated by the donor institution.
 These inter-institutional agreements should be confirmed in writing.
-If the institution with which information and/or specimens are being shared is in another country, the regulations of the countries concerned, as well as regulations about the international transport of human material, must also be adhered to. - 19.2.7 Investigators that have established databases, registries and repositories must develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens. - 19.2.8 The HSREC encourages the registration of databases, registries and repositories given the research potential of the information.
-Most journals will not publish routinely-collected data which have not undergone prior research ethics review and the HSREC does not provide retrospective approval unless there are exceptional circumstances. - 19.2.9 All research, including that undertaken for a master's or doctoral degree, using registered databases, registries and repositories, requires submission as a new study.
-The study will receive its own HSREC number which will be linked to the main database or repository.
+If the institution with which information and/or specimens are being shared is in another country, the regulations of the countries concerned, as well as regulations about the international transport of human material, must also be adhered to. - 19.3.6 Researchers with existing databases, registries and repositories needs to register these with the HSREC and develop procedural mechanisms for secure collection, receipt, storage and sharing of information and specimens to enable future research